Using NeuralODEs in real life applications

 svg

-Let's extract a simulation starting time tStart and stopping time tStop from data - so we simulate as far as data is available. tSave are the points in time we want our ODE solution beeing saved later.
+Let's extract a simulation starting time tStart and stopping time tStop from data - so we simulate as far as data is available. tSave are the points in time we want our ODE solution being saved later.

 # start (`tStart`) and stop time (`tStop`) for simulation, saving time points for ODE solver (`tSave`)